junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "Cas --" he starts, then stops dead.
 "Who are you?"

-The man in front of him is at least five inches taller than him, wearing a uniform, soldier looking.
+The man in front of him is at least five inches taller than him, wearing a uniform, soldier-looking.

 The stranger squints at him, and says in a low voice, "You pray too loud.
 I really don't know why you act like we know each other."